dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 - `AllowResourceGroupCreation`: A boolean value that indicates whether to create a new resource group.
 - `ResourceGroup`: The name of the resource group to use.
 - `Location`: The Azure region to use.
-- `Tenant`: The Azure tenant ID, used as the prefix to `<tenant-id>.onmicrosoft.com`.
-For more information, see [Quickstart: Set up a tenant](/entra/identity-platform/quickstart-create-new-tenant).

 Consider the following example _appsettings.json_ configuration: